What happened at the F1 Austrian Grand Prix?

 Red Bull Motorsports

-Give Max Verstappen a fast car, and we've already seen this season what he can do with it.
-Give him a fast car AND an adoring audience to play to?
-Sunday's Austrian Grand Prix was the first time this season we've seen Verstappen's travelling tribe of Dutch fans, the famed 'Orange Army', out in force; after the Red Bull Racing Honda star delivered another masterclass over 71 laps to extend his championship lead, they went home hoarse, happy, and wondering if 2021 really is the year their man stands atop the world at the end of it.
+Give Max Verstappen a fast car and we've already seen this season what he can do with it.
+But what happens when you give him a fast car AND an adoring audience to play to?
+Sunday's Austrian Grand Prix was the first time this season we've seen Verstappen's travelling tribe of Dutch fans, the famed 'Orange Army', out in force.
+After the Red Bull Racing Honda star delivered another masterclass over 71 laps to extend his championship lead, they went home hoarse, happy and wondering if 2021 really is the year their man stands atop the world at the end of it.

-Joining Verstappen on the podium to spray the celebratory champagne in front of a crowd that topped 132,000 over the race weekend was Hamilton's team-mate Valtteri Bottas in second, and a fast-closing Lando Norris (McLaren) in third – the young Briton continuing his standout season by taking his third podium of 2021 after snaring his first front-row start in qualifying.
+Joining Verstappen on the podium to spray the celebratory champagne in front of a crowd that topped 132,000 over the race weekend was Hamilton's team-mate Valtteri Bottas in second and the fast-closing McLaren of Lando Norris in third – the young Briton continuing his standout season by taking his third podium of 2021 after snaring his first front-row start in qualifying.

 Verstappen's win, plus the eight points earned by team-mate Sergio Pérez for sixth place after a race that was as complicated as Verstappen's was straightforward, saw Red Bull Racing Honda extend its lead in the constructors' championship to 44 points from Mercedes.
 Hamilton's podium charge was halted by floor damage after clattering over some of the circuit's more ferocious kerbs in the first half of the race.